-- roll, pitch, heading, altitude variations - Magnetometer orientations generated semirandomly - Simulated data mathematically generated allowing analytic gradients for benchmarking
+- roll, pitch, heading, altitude variations and thus magnetometer frame orientations generated semi-randomly - Simulated data mathematically generated allowing analytic gradients for benchmarking

 •In this example, the locations of the center of the sensors vary pseudo-randomly along a prescribed flight path and the orientations of the 3-sensor rigid system are allowed to vary at each data position in a smooth but random fashion.
 The data at each sensor is generated by simulation at the location of that sensor by means of PetRos EiKon's 3D Magnetic modeling functions.